-This is another one of the narcissists most common methods for emotional manipulation of those around them.
+This is another one of the narcissist’s most common methods for emotional manipulation of those around them.
 They believe they are special and have a sense of entitlement within themselves that all others should do as they say, or they will sulk until they get their own way.
 When they feel criticism or they are losing power and control over you, most go for the silent treatment.
-They will do the present silent treatment for hours, days or weeks when we are in the home, so we’re walking on eggshells.
-They will do it when with friends on purpose entirely leaving us out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over us they will demand a perfect apology for things we don’t even know we’re apologising for.
+They will do the present silent treatment for hours, days or weeks when we are at the home, so we’re walking on eggshells.
+They will do it when with friends on purpose, entirely leaving us out of the conversation, or the disappearing act, where they up and leave for days or weeks, all to keep dominance and control over us they will demand a perfect apology for things we don’t even know we’re apologising for.
 They would do this if you didn’t accept their point of view, to avoid discussing important issues.
 To avoid taking or accepting and accountability for things they have done.
 To get us to do as they ask, and when we do, they’ll reinforce your self-doubts by playing nice with us again, just to bring us crashing down again.

 How to disarm.
-There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, and they use the silent treatment to hurt us.
+There’s no better way to recover from narcissistic abuse than taking the first step of No Contact, as they use the silent treatment to hurt us.
 We use no contact to heal us.
 Don’t try to reason with them, don’t try to work out what’s wrong, write down and focus on your reality, no longer beg, pled or apologised, just leave them be.
 They can not play if you’re not playing with them.
 They can not fight if you’re not fighting, and they can not control if they have lost the control of your mind.

 5. Turning up the volume.

 Another they love to use on others is Projecting what they have done, think or feel onto us.
-The things they do and the things they say to one person when no one is watching is entirely different to when others are watching, and there could be consequences to their actions.
+The things they do and the things they say to one person when no one is watching are entirely different to when others are watching, and there could be consequences to their actions.
 If you listen to their character assassinations of others, this is actually, most often, the real truth of who they indeed are.
 They will discredit credible people, accuse people of cheating who are not cheating, accuse others of lying who are no liars, accuse people of being insecure who are trying to listen to their instincts, accuse people of being crazy who they actually drove that way, accuse people of keeping their children from them, when most of the time they don’t even pick up the children.

 Narcissists do this when they are defensive, and they project all their faults onto others.
 They annihilate and destroy people.
-Most people don’t project, and peoples comments often resemble the truth of the other person.
+Most people don’t project, and people’s comments often resemble the truth of the other person.
 They are not outright lies.